 More than a message in a bottle, more than historical fiction, Witness is a timely response to this moment.
 Two years in the making, Witness is an ongoing artist-driven project initiated by Renée Cinderhouse prior to the renovation of the Kansas City Museum.
 Directly addressing the important role we all have in documenting, rewriting and preserving history and the process of destruction/creation cycles, Witness is an unusual collaboration between artist, historic museum, architects, and construction contractors.

 A two-stage project encompassing art time-capsules and mixed-media sculptural installations, Witness captures present perspective, embraces our past, while engaging our future in socio-political commentary.
 There are four art capsules, one per floor of Corinthian Hall, representing four main themes: Personal Freedom, We The People, Environmental Legacy, Women’s Rights and Human Sexuality; themes influenced by the Museum’s visitor experience plan and exhibition design for each floor.
-Sealed within the Museum’s walls during 2018 and 2019, the capsules will be displayed to today’s audience only through selective documentation.
+Sealed within the Museum’s walls in 2018 and 2020, the capsules will be displayed to today’s audience only through selective documentation.

 As an installation artist grounded in Art History, Cinderhouse has worked in locations from National Wildlife Refuges to historic theaters.
 Since Cinderhouse’s installations use each particular place as a conceptual leaping-off point, the work created in each location could not be made anywhere else; the sculptures and cultural ephemera curated for each capsule embody this sensibility.
 Like us, the time-capsules are vessels of memory, imperfect and swayed by perspective.
 Rarely does a female artist have a personal say in how the future will view her, or a chance to tell the future how she viewed her time and place.
 It is important that all sides of history be preserved for our future generations; we will be judged not only by our honest recollection of our past, but by our responsibility to shape our future.
 It is Cinderhouse’s intention to compel us all to mindfully participate: we live, we record, we stand witness.